camunda/camunda-docs/docs/guides/devops-lifecycle/integrate-web-modeler-in-ci-cd.md

 A milestone reflects a state of a file in Web Modeler with a certain level of qualification, such as being ready for deployment.
 You can use this property to trigger deployments when a certain milestone is created.

-To listen to changes in Web Modeler, you use the "greater than" operator (`>`) to filter for all milestones created after the last sync date.
+Currently, you have to poll for milestones to listen to new ones created.
 Use the `POST /api/v1/milestones/search` [endpoint](https://modeler.cloud.camunda.io/swagger-ui/index.html#/Milestones/searchMilestones) with the following payload to identify milestones created after the last sync date:

 ```json title="POST /api/v1/milestones/search"
 {